ohdongha/OrthNet/README.md

 	```
 	Check `create_pairwiseBLAST_commands.py -h` for detailed options to designate folders for CDS sequences or blastn output files, as well as options to use blastp on deduced peptide sequences instead.

-	Once blast commands were created, users will want to run it in the background (e.g. using the linux _screen_ command) and multiplex if possible, depending on the computational resource.
+	Once blast commands (_ProjectID_pairwiseBLASTN.sh_) were created, users will want to run it in the background (e.g. using the linux _screen_ command) and multiplex if possible, depending on the computational resource.
 Users can add *-num_threads* option to the string given with *-n* option in the example above.

 	After running all pairwise blastn, you will have output files named as *out\__GenomeID1\__vs\__GenomeID2.bln.txt*, for all pairs with GenomeID1 != GenomeID2.